SammyKrosoft/Configure-Windows-Disk-and-Volume-with-Integrity-Streams/README.md

 \\?\Volume{5fc9932d-51d2-4dcb-ba25-7eb5fb6648ba}\ False   True
 ```

-You can enable or disable Integrity Streams using Set-FileIntegrity:
+You can enable or disable Integrity Streams using Set-FileIntegrity on that volume:

 ```powershell
 Set-FileIntegrity "\\?\Volume{5fc9932d-51d2-4dcb-ba25-7eb5fb6648ba}\" -Enable $False
 ```

-If you don't want to copy/paste or type the whole volume number, you can use the PowerShell variable you used before where you stored the Partition object (```$PartitionToCheck```):
+If you don't want to copy/paste or type the whole volume number, you can use the PowerShell variable you used before where you stored the Partition object (```$PartitionToCheck```) and call the ```accesspaths``` property of that object:

 ```powershell
 #Just pasting again the command sequence to store the partition object in a PowerShell variable: